Switcher.ie has achieved accreditation from the Commission for Regulation of Utilities (CRU) for the ninth year.

 The Commission for Regulation of Utilities makes sure that energy suppliers comply with a certain set of standards when they’re dealing with you.

-The CRU can also act in instances of non-compliance, so if companies are found mis-selling energy, they can be reprimanded for this.
+The CRU can also act in instances of non-compliance, so if companies are mis-selling energy, they can be reprimanded.

 On top of this, the CRU can act on your behalf if you’ve made a complaint to your supplier and it hasn’t been sorted out to your satisfaction.

 In its framework document, the CRU sets out strict guidelines for energy price comparison websites like Switcher.ie.

 To ensure that price comparison websites continually meet these high standards, the CRU carries out an audit each year.
 During this audit, the CRU tests websites like Switcher to ensure they are:

 They must also include all publicly available tariffs offered by licensed energy suppliers.

-In January 2022, the CRU confirmed that Switcher.ie passed the latest audit, and has achieved CRU accreditation for the eighth year running.
-Achieving this status once again means that Switcher continues to meet the strict guidelines set out by the CRU and is compliant with the accreditation framework.
+Achieving this status confirms that Switcher continues to meet the strict guidelines set out by the CRU and is compliant with the accreditation framework.

 Speaking about the accreditation, Eoin Clarke, Commercial Director of Switcher, said:

-“We’re delighted to achieve CRU accreditation for the eighth year running - we take our consumer champion role very seriously and this accreditation is an important stamp of approval for us.
+“We’re delighted to achieve CRU accreditation for the ninth year running - we take our consumer champion role very seriously, and this accreditation is an important stamp of approval for us.

-Switcher’s free, independent and impartial energy price comparison tool makes switching really easy.
-It only takes around 5 minutes to compare deals and make a switch.
-The whole switch is expertly managed from start to finish and there won’t be any disruption to your supply.”
+Switcher’s free, independent and impartial energy price comparison tool makes switching hassle-free.
+We search the market, so all you need to do is compare deals and switch.
+Your move is expertly managed from start to finish, and there won’t be disruption to your supply.”